yegor256/blog/_drafts/_motivation.md

 expect you to tell me honestly why a meeting with investors took three hours instead of one and why the door was so tightly closed.
 Also, I would want to know why our CTO quit a few weeks ago and now works for our competitors.
-I'd like to know our honest situation on the market and why the web traffic stats are going down.
+I'd like to know our honest situation in the market and why the web traffic stats are going down.
 In other words, I'm either a [slave]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) kept in the dark, or I know